np-n/np-n/README.md

 <!--
 **np-n/np-n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- 💬 Ask me about ...
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+-->
 Here are some ideas to get you started:

 - 🔭 I’m currently working on Computer Vision
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on AI Projects
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: Travelling,Reading Books
+- ⚡ Fun fact: Traveling,Reading Books
--->